-In his 27 years on the faculty, Jethro K. Lieberman has served in many of the school’s central academic and administrative roles.
+Now in his 29th year on the faculty, Jethro K. Lieberman has served in many of the school’s central academic and administrative roles.
 From 2000-2007, he was associate dean for academic affairs, a role he reprised as interim associate dean in Spring 2012.
-He served as director of the Writing Program for more than 20 years, and as Vice President, Academic Publishing, and now director of academic publishing, overseeing the Law Review, the Program in Law and Journalism, and Tribeca Square Press, the School’s new publishing arm, which he serves as founding publisher and editorial director.
-He is also publisher of the School’s news blog, Legal As She Is Spoke, a project of students in the Legal Reporting classes.
+He served as director of the Writing Program for more than 20 years, and as Vice President, Academic Publishing, and now director of academic publishing, overseeing the Law Review, the Program in Law and Journalism, and Tribeca Square Press, the School’s publishing arm.
+He serves as founding publisher and editorial director.
+He is also publisher of the School’s legal news blog, Legal As She Is Spoke, a project of students in the Legal Reporting classes.

 Professor Lieberman joined the faculty in 1985.
-He has taught 16 different courses over the years, including Constitutional Law, Advanced Writing Skills, Freedom of Speech, Military Law, and Law and Society.
-In 2008 he launched a course, Explaining Law to the Public, in which students write original monographs to be published in book form by Tribeca Square Press.
+He has taught 16 different courses over the years, including Constitutional Law, Writing Skills, Freedom of Speech, Military Law, and Law and Society.

-In starting a new publishing venture for the Law School, Professor Lieberman will be returning to his roots in writing, journalism, and publishing.
+Professor Lieberman has deep roots in writing, journalism, and publishing.
 A student journalist in his undergraduate years at Yale, he graduated in 1964 with a B.A. in politics and economics.
-After graduating from Harvard Law School in 1967, he practiced law for six years, including a stint of three years' active duty in the Navy Judge Advocate General’s Corps, followed by practice in the area of antitrust and trade regulation at a large Washington D.C. law firm.
+After earning his J.D. from Harvard Law School in 1967, he practiced law for six years, including a stint of three years’ active duty in the Navy Judge Advocate General’s Corps, followed by an antitrust and trade regulation practice at a large Washington D.C. law firm.
 In the early 1970s he moved to New York, where he served as Vice President and General Counsel of Stein and Day, a trade book publisher.
 But the call of journalism proved strong, and in 1973 he became Founding Editor of the Legal Affairs Department at Business Week.
-In his nearly ten years at the magazine, he wrote six cover stories, including one on litigiousness and another on the direction of antitrust policy.
+In his nearly ten years at the magazine, he wrote several cover stories, including one on litigiousness and another on the direction of antitrust policy.

 In 1995, Professor Lieberman earned a Ph.D. in political science at Columbia University where for several years thereafter as Adjunct Professor of Political Science he taught an undergraduate constitutional law course.